sofakid/Skoarcery/README.md

 ===================

-Skoar is a musical notation language, intended to add another expressive dimension to SuperCollider, modelled after western music notation.
+Skoar is a musical notation language,

 Like, chords written the way you'd write them, and.. everything else the way I'd write them.

 Skoar's also for Python, but the focus is currently on SuperCollider.